node-ci/nci/docs/tutorials/standalone-web-ui.md

 ```

-see `app.log` it should ends with something similar to:
+see `app.log` it should end with something similar to:

 ```